opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 }
 ```

-When configured using the preceeding Search API request, the pipeline sends the `text` field from the response to OpenAI model.
 You can customize `context_field_list` in your RAG pipeline to send any fields that exist in your documents to the LLM.

 ### Using the pipeline